wmay/euc-safety/_guides/impact.md

 ## Shoulders

-Shoulders are a weak spot.
+Shoulders are a weak spot, so I recommend getting a high level of shoulder impact protection.

 For motorcycle purposes, shoulder protecters are classified as limb protectors and tested with a 5kg weight meant to be similar to the weight of an